DIPlib/diplib/src/documentation/image.md

 The first line above uses `[]` to index into the `dip::Image::Pixel` object, yielding a `dip::Image::Sample`.
 Again, this is a reference to the sample in the image, and can be written to to change the image.
-The second line first uses `[]` to create a scalar image, and then extracts a pixel from it.
+The second line first uses `[]` to create a scalar image view, and then extracts a pixel from it.
 The result is a `dip::Image::Pixel` object, not a `dip::Image::Sample`, though the pixel object references a single sample in the input image.
 In practice, these are equally useful, though the first form is slightly more efficient because the intermediate object generated has less overhead.